Struggle over tax break for inherited farmland churns below surface in reconciliation bill - NewsBreak

 First, the administration wanted to impose the capital gains tax only when the heir sold the property.
 So in Feenstra’s example, the son or daughter wouldn’t have to pay taxes when they inherited the farm, only when they sold it.

 Second, Vilsack said that the Biden plan would exempt all capital gains of up to $2.5 million.
-He claimed that 95 percent of family farms would not owe anything with that level of an exemption.
+He claimed that 95% of family farms would not owe anything with that level of an exemption.

 A no-brainer?